Jiersone/mac/wp-content/plugins/simplr-registration-form/readme.txt

 3. The modal where you can customize the shortcode that will be entered.

 == Changelog ==

+= 2.3.6 =
+* 2015-06-06
+* With checkbox, have label after the input, and adjust its CSS.

+= 2.3.5 =
+* properly escape add_query_arg inputs

+= 2.3.4 =
+* 2015-04-18
+* Really use the Email From address for emails.

+= 2.3.3 =
+* 2015-04-17
+* Don't include registration.php on current WordPress.
+* And even more fixes...

+= 2.3.2 =
+* 2015-04-17
+* Have defaults for years in date dropdown.
+* Fix even more notices (thanks dvdm).

+= 2.3.1 =
+* 2015-04-17
+* Fix more notices (thanks dvdm).

+= 2.3.0 =
+* 2015-04-07
+* Make notices (messages) dismissable in WP 4.2.
+* Fix PHP warnings and notices.

+= 2.2.9 =
+* 2015-03-27
+* Fix bug when no activeEditor, add to textarea#content instead.
+* Load js after html in simplr_reg_options.
+* Fix typo in MCE button.
+* Use different onclick listener, close.on() seems to break in IE11.
+* Use correct name attributes, Firefox prefers that.
+* Check capability in simplr_reg_options.
+* Add button doesn't need a href value.

 = 2.2.8 =
 * Add settings link to main plugin page.